brettwooldridge/HikariCP/README.md

 documentation for your specific JDBC driver to get this class name, or see the [table](https://github.com/brettwooldridge/HikariCP#popular-datasource-class-names) below.
 Note XA data sources are not supported.
 XA requires a real transaction manager like [bitronix](https://github.com/bitronix/btm).
-Note that you do not need this property if you are using ``driverClassName`` to wrap an old-school DriverManager-based JDBC driver.
-The HikariCP team considers ``dataSourceClassName`` to be a superior method of creating connections compared to ``driverClassName``. *Default: none*
+Note that you do not need this property if you are using ``jdbcUrl`` for "old-school" DriverManager-based JDBC driver configuration.
+The HikariCP team considers ``dataSourceClassName`` to be a superior method of creating connections compared to ``jdbcUrl``, *but in the end either is fine*. *Default: none*

-:abc:``driverClassName``<br/>
-This property allows HikariCP to wrap an old-school JDBC driver as a ``javax.sql.DataSource``.
-It is unnecessary when using the ``dataSourceClassName`` property, which is the preferred way of creating connections in HikariCP.
-DataSources are provided by all but the oldest JDBC drivers.
-If ``driverClassName`` is used, then the ``jdbcUrl`` property must also be set. *Default: none*
+*or*

 :abc:``jdbcUrl``<br/>
-This property is only used when the ``driverClassName`` property is used to wrap an old-school JDBC driver as a ``javax.sql.DataSource``.
-While JBDC URLs are popular, HikariCP does not recommend using them.
-The *DataSource* implementation provided by your driver provides bean properties for all the driver parameters that used to be specified in the JDBC URL.
-Before using the ``jdbcUrl`` and ``driverClassName`` because that's the way you've always done it, consider using the more modern and maintainable ``dataSourceClassName`` approach instead.
-Note that if this property is used, you may still use *DataSource* properties to configure your driver and is in fact recommended.  *Default: none*
+This property directs HikariCP to use "DriverManager-based" configuration.
+We feel that DataSource-based configuration is superior for a variety of reasons (see below), but for many deployments there is little significant difference.
+When using this property with "old" drivers, you may also need to set the  ``driverClassName`` property, but try it first without.
+Note that if this property is used, you may still use *DataSource* properties to configure your driver and is in fact recommended over driver parameters specified in the URL itself.  *Default: none*

 ##### Frequently used